In a world where I can get my food on demand, why would it matter so much where and how I source my food?

 You might start by looking at what you need, how often you buy it, and how you could change or update your purchasing habits.
 We started out with a small chest freezer and began to upgrade as our family grew and budget allowed.

 There are times I supplement our kitchen with what I can score at Costco.
 I’m not going to lie, it’s super convenient to buy the items we go through more frequently in bulk.
-But we all know the Costco effect, it’s like Target, you go in for a few things and come out later with a full cart.
+But we all know the Costco effect, it’s like Target, you go in for a few things and come out with a full cart.

 Using online resources is also quite convenient.
 From ordering meat and non-perishables to fill in the gaps with Thrive Market, or buying in bushels or by the case through a buying club like Azure Standard.
 I’ve also discovered over the years sister orchards to the ones we love here where I can buy bulk fresh berries, cherries, and peaches every summer to freeze for the following year.